MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Mike He Zhu, Léna Néhale Ezzine, Dianbo Liu, Yoshua Bengio.
   - Key Word: Regularization; Federated Learning.
   - Digest: We propose the Federated Invariant Learning Consistency (FedILC) approach, which leverages the gradient covariance and the geometric mean of Hessians to capture both inter-silo and intra-silo consistencies of environments and unravel the domain shift problems in federated networks.

+- Robust Unlearnable Examples: Protecting Data Against Adversarial Learning. [[paper]](https://arxiv.org/abs/2203.14533) [[code]](https://github.com/fshp971/robust-unlearnable-examples)
+  - Shaopeng Fu, Fengxiang He, Yang Liu, Li Shen, Dacheng Tao. *ICLR 2022*
+  - Key Word: Privacy; Adversarial Training.
+  - Digest: We first find that the vanilla error-minimizing noise, which suppresses the informative knowledge of data via minimizing the corresponding training loss, could not effectively minimize the adversarial training loss.
+This explains the vulnerability of error-minimizing noise in adversarial training.
+Based on the observation, robust error-minimizing noise is then introduced to reduce the adversarial training loss.

 ### Privacy: 2021